saltstack/salt/doc/topics/windows/windows-package-manager.rst

     If the ``winrepo.genrepo`` or the ``pkg.refresh_db`` fails, it is likely a problem with the jinja in one of the software definition files.
 This will cause the operations to stop.
-You'll need to fix the syntax in order for the message pack file to be created successfully.
+You'll need to fix the syntax in order for the msgpack file to be created successfully.

 Creating a Package Definition SLS File